Noxde/glyph-redeemer/README.md

 ## 7. Contributing

 Contributions are welcome.
-Feel free to improve on the project and its README.
+Feel free to improve on the project.

 ## 8. License